Limit varieties of monoids satisfying a certain identity: The monoid

 \begin{proposition} Every monoid of order five or less generates a variety that is not finitely universal. \end{proposition}

-\begin{proof} According to Lemma~\ref{L: except P_2^1}, every monoid of order five of less except $P_2^1$ has finitely many subvarieties and so it cannot generate a finitely universal variety.
-In view of Fig.~\ref{L(P_2^1)}, every subvariety of $\mathbf P_2^1$ has at most two coverings.
-Then the 5-element modular non-distributive lattice shown in Fig.~\ref{5-element lattice} is not embeddable into the lattice $\mathfrak L(\mathbf P_2^1)$.
-Therefore, the variety $\mathbf P_2^1$ is not finitely universal as well. \end{proof}
+\begin{proof} In view of Lemma~\ref{L: except P_2^1}, it suffices to show that $\mathbf P_2^1$ is not finitely universal.
+It is clear from Fig.~\ref{L(P_2^1)} that every proper subvariety of $\mathbf P_2^1$ has at most two coverings, so that $\mathbf P_2^1$ is indeed not finitely universal.
+For instance, the modular non-distributive lattice in Fig.~\ref{5-element lattice} is not embeddable in the lattice $\mathfrak L(\mathbf P_2^1)$. \end{proof}

-In contrast, each semigroup of order three or less generates a variety that is not finitely universal, and up to isomorphism and anti-isomorphism, there exist precisely four distinct semigroups of order four that generate a finitely universal variety~\cite{Lee-07}.
-Therefore, the least order of a semigroup that generates a finitely universal variety is four.
+\begin{remark} In contrast, up to isomorphism and anti-isomorphism, there exist precisely four distinct semigroups of order four that generate a finitely universal variety, while the variety generated by any other semigroup of order four or less is not finitely universal~\cite{Lee-07}. \end{remark}